jumbosushi/jumbosushi.github.io/about.md

 I've worked as an intern at [BlackBerry](https://ca.blackberry.com/) and at [Prynt](https://www.prynt.co/) in the past.

-Outside of class I organized [nwHacks](https://www.nwhacks.io/) and now run community events for [StartupStorm](https://www.startupstorm.org/).
+Outside of classes I helped organize [nwHacks](https://www.nwhacks.io/) and now run community events for [StartupStorm](https://www.startupstorm.org/).

 I live in terminal and love to [configure my Vim](https://github.com/jumbosushi/dotfiles/blob/master/.vimrc).